 Transfer of Credit

 Students may transfer a maximum of 9 credits into the program from graduate courses taken at other institutions or taken at Mason in non-degree status, including courses offered through the college's Academic Outreach program.
 Transfer credit is governed by university transfer of graduate credit policy and the university requirements for doctoral degrees, which can be found in AP.6 Graduate Policies.
-Transfer credit must be approved by the assistant dean for the doctoral division of the School of Nursing.
-Students who intend to apply to the PhD program and enroll initially through non-degree studies or the Academic Outreach program should seek course advising through the assistant dean for the doctoral division and apply to the PhD program as soon as possible.
+Transfer credit must be approved by the PhD program director.
+Students who intend to apply to the PhD program and enroll initially through non-degree studies or the Academic Outreach program should seek course advising through the PhD program director and apply to the PhD program as soon as possible.